Learn how to make a tall table riser using inexpensive hanging plant brackets from Dollar Tree!

 To make a table riser, pick up four plant hanging brackets and a wood plank in whatever size you like.

 Sand, then stain (or paint) your wood top.
-I had this thick pine board in my garage so I just added a coat of dark stain and attached the ‘legs’ with the screws that came with the brackets from Dollar Tree.
+I had this thick pine board in my garage so I just added a coat of dark GEL stain and attached the brackets with the screws that they came with.

 Drill to make a pilot hole and screw the brackets on.